Traben-0/Entity_Model_Features/README.md

 > **Q:** Backports?

-**A:** Once EMF reaches a stable state, backports will then be made regularly, to still popular Minecraft versions such as 1.16 & 1.18.
+**A:** Once EMF reaches a stable state, backports will then be made, at this stage I only plan to do this for 1.18 & 1.19.
+1.16 is not planned.

 ## License